Vixeliz/Vixeliz/README.md

 ## Some things about my work environment

-- 💻 On a laptop using windows(would like to switch to linux full time but VR is my passion)
+- 💻 On a laptop using windows(would like to switch to linux full time but VR is my passion) however I heavily use wsl and other cli tools!
 - 🔭 I’m currently working on Vinox(A voxel vr sandbox game)!
 - 🌱 I’m currently learning luajit and [lovr](https://lovr.org).
 - 🥅 2021 Goals: Make a prototype for a vr sandbox game that is cross platform.
-- ⚡ Fun fact: I love programming(in c, lua, and go), drawing, playing vr.
+- ⚡ Hobbies: I love programming(in c, lua, and go), drawing, playing vr.

 ### Languages and Tools: